-Essays I have written on textile history, embellishment technique and Asian-centric DIY articles including a Tibetan tent and a Mongolian boot!
-Documents are available via pdf download.
+Essays I have written on mostly Asian-centric textile history and embellishment technique, available via pdf download.

-Appliqué can be as simple as applying a leaf to a surface, and running a vein down the center.
-It can also be as complex as embroidering a patch that is then appliquéd another surface, as was the case with ‘tablion’ in Byzantium.
+Appliqué can be as simple as applying a leaf to a surface, or as complex as the ‘tablion’ in Byzantium.

 The invention of the draw loom and the development of brocades allowed patterns to be woven into the cloth, which was often over-embroidered to augment the woven patterns (a technique I now employ on my hats…)